polgreen/control2/README.md

 #### Configuration:

-(1) Before using the DSSynth toolbox, we must execute the following command in the MATLAB Workspace to configure correctly the Toolbox:
+(1) Before running the DSSynth toolbox, the user must execute the following command in the MATLAB Workspace in order to configure the toolbox:

 	setenv('LD_LIBRARY_PATH','installation path to libstdc++');